 In the example lead below, the URL is

 https://eu14.lightning.force.com/lightning/r/Lead/00Q24000004NMfDEAW/viewThe record ID is

-If the record has already been deleted from your org
+If the record no longer exists in your org

 Delete the record